pytask-dev/pytask-latex/README.rst

     import subprocess

-    def custom_build_step(path_to_tex: Path, path_to_document: Path) -> None:
+    def custom_compilation_step(path_to_tex: Path, path_to_document: Path) -> None:
         ...
         subproces.run(..., check=True)

-You can also pass your custom build step with the same signature to the ``build_steps`` keyword argument of the decorator.
+You can also pass your custom compilation step with the same signature to the ``compilation_steps`` keyword argument of the decorator.

-Each build step receives the path to the LaTeX source file and the path to the final document which it uses to call some program on the command line to run another step in the compilation process.
+Each compilation step receives the path to the LaTeX source file and the path to the final document which it uses to call some program on the command line to run another step in the compilation process.

-In the future, pytask-latex will provide more build steps for compiling bibliographies, glossaries and the like.
+In the future, pytask-latex will provide more compilation steps for compiling bibliographies, glossaries and the like.

 Parametrization